AkilaDharmadasa/Weather_App/README.md

 <h1> API KEY of openweathermap.org </h1>
-My personel Api key is not shared create a .env file in the prject folder (vue-project  ---> .env) like in .example Then add your own key to a variable named VITE_APP_API_KEY= 00000000000000
+My personel Api key is not shared create a .env file in the prject folder (vue-project  ---> .env) like in .env.example Then add your own key to a variable named VITE_APP_API_KEY

+eg:
+VITE_APP_API_KEY= 00000000000000
 <!-- replace 00000000000000 with api key  -->
-Add your api key to "00000000000000"
+Add your api key replacing "00000000000000" in the created .env file

 <h2>Commands for docker:</h2>